sitalab/beaconRegistry/README.md

 This method gets the details of a beacon from registry, it accepts beacon's UUID, major, minor, and rssi code as inputs and returns a NSDictionary of beacon details, response can be retrieved from the completion handler of this method.

-**- (void)beaconDetectionLog:(NSArray *)beaconsArray;**

-This method accepts an Array of beacon objects (CLBeacon) and locally stores a log for every beacon, later these logs can be posted to API via the beaconDetectionReport method.

 **- (void) beaconDetectionReport:(void (^) (int response))handler;**